In 2020, the Festival of Lights will take place during 4 days, from December 5th to December 8th.

 For 2019, coach parking areas will be located :

-- Quai Augagneur (left banks of the Rhône river): between Morand bridge and Guillotière bridge.Open from December 5th to 8th from 12PM
+- Quai Augagneur (left banks of the Rhône river): between Morand bridge and Guillotière bridge.Open from 12PM on December 5th and until December 8th

 - Quai Rambaud (left banks of the Saône river): between Kitchner bridge and Cours Bayard.Open ONLY December 7th and 8th from 10AM.